MSc Supply Chain Operations and Logistics Management

 Course Overview

-As a professional working in operations, supply chain, and logistics management, you’re pivotal to the success of your organsiation.
+As a professional working in operations, supply chain, and logistics management, you’re pivotal to the success of your organisation.
 Our one-year MSc in Supply Chain Operations and Logistics Management course will train you to become an industrial problem-solver, ensuring you know how to deliver efficient, effective, on-time, and budget-conscious products and services.

 This dynamic Master's programme emphasises advanced supply chain and logistics strategies, preparing you to tackle contemporary and emerging industry challenges.
 It’s ideal for those with a background in supply chain, logistics, or operations management, as well those with degrees in IT, engineering, finance, or general management.
 You’ll master the integration of human power, material resources, and financial investment to bring products and services to market.
 You’ll learn how to anticipate and solve problems, and how to create order in complex situations.